Jacob-Brown-950/Evilginx-Phishing-Project/Step 1: Setup a VPS.md

 ![image](https://github.com/user-attachments/assets/caac5130-7987-4efa-808b-d6db06f42033)

 Setup your Server's name and password, and press "Create Server" Your login will be "root" & the password you set.
+Take note of the public IP assigned to the server, as we will need it later for our DNS records.